rhel-labs/instruqt/command-line-assistant-problem-solving/02-useraccounts-script/assignment.md

 title: Use Command Line Assistant to perform repetitive tasks
 teaser: We'll use Command Line Assistant to complete a repetitive task, such as creating user accounts.
+notes:
+- type: text
+  contents: Command Line Assistant can be used to automate repetitive tasks.
+CLA can
+    help you author shell scripts to perform actions in bulk.
+In this assignment we'll use CLA to create a script to create user accounts.
 tabs:
 - id: i5jlyzt8f2kg
   title: rhel